 SD-WAN significantly increases ROI by improving IT agility, performance, and efficiency

-The ROI should be in double digits, and you should expect to break even within a few months of completing your deployment.
+The Return Of Investment should be in double digits, and you should expect to break even within a few months of completing your deployment.
 Make sure to plan your roadmap with your SD-WAN vendor and confirm that they can quantify ROI for your custom use-cases.

 The price tag shouldn’t be the primary consideration with SD-WAN.
 If you focus solely on the initial investment, you’ll lose sight of the bigger picture, which is the ROI you should experience within a year of implementation.